mhdirkse/counting-language/README.md

 # Usage instructions

-* Ensure that git and Maven are installed on your PC.
+* You need Java 8 and Maven 3.6.
 * Clone counting-language, codegen and utils.
 * Choose the version of counting-language that you want to build.
 I recommend using the latest tagged version.
 * In your counting-language checkout, checkout the version you want.
 Check it out using `git checkout`.